 If you reasonably believed the clown had a real weapon, even if it was later shown to be plastic, doesn’t matter, as long as you can show the self defence force was applied according to a genuinely held belief at the time.

-There is no ‘duty to retreat’ in the case of self defence and preemptively striking without waiting to be hit (with genuine belief, using reasonable force) is a long established principle in self defence law.
+There is no ‘duty to retreat’ (in UK law) in the case of self defence and preemptively striking without waiting to be hit (with genuine belief, using reasonable force) is a long established principle in self defence law.

 How do these legal principles apply to well-taught Krav Maga?

-In our school, we try to simplify not only our techniques and tactics as complex thinking is not a friend in timers of high stress, adrenaline-peaking violent situations.
-Time and physiology is your enemy as these happen in seconds and your heart rate and closure of the neocortex in your brain prevents much of the rational considerations you otherwise would apply.
+In our school, we try to simplify not only our techniques and tactics as complex cognitive assessments are not our friend in timers of high stress, adrenaline-peaking violent situations.
+Time and physiology is our enemy as things can happen in fraction of seconds and our heart rate and closure of the neocortex in our brain prevents much of the rational considerations we otherwise would apply.
 The principle of simplification of the physical responses equally apply to our intellectual thinking facing such scenarios.

-We need to simply evaluate the situation in terms of;
+We can simply evaluate the situation in terms of;

 If an aggressor has an ‘intent’ to attack or take your property and he has the ‘means’ (physical ability and/or instrument/weapon to inflict damage), you should always seek to avoid the ‘opportunity’ for violence to happen, by for example keeping sufficient distance to the criminal and not voluntarily seeking to close this distance (this will make your argument of ‘genuine belief’ much more problematic to use if claiming self defence later).

-Distance, avoidance, deescalation and situational awareness are therefore critical skills, and when combined with criminal psychology, camouflage behaviours and legal understanding, these are your primary, secondary and beyond responses to violent threats.
+Distance, avoidance, deescalation and situational awareness are therefore critical skills, and when combined with criminal psychology, camouflage behaviours (hiding our ability and intent to fight if necessary) and legal understanding, these are your primary responses to violent threats.
 The physical response should only be ultimate and final when violence appears unavoidable.

-Having established the principles that ‘intent’, ‘means’ and ‘opportunity’ is present in the threat - often done via simple verbal communication taught in our classes - the Krav Maga response can be applied, and will be applied aggressively and effectively, often preemptively and non-stop, but only for a duration until a safe exit is possible, knowing that self defence can be argued legally with a level of certainty that would not exist without the process just applied.
+Having established the principles that ‘intent’, ‘means’ and ‘opportunity’ is present in the threat - often done via simple verbal communication taught in our classes and revealing the violent intent by moving away, forcing the assailant to pursue you - the Krav Maga response can be applied, and will be delivered extremely aggressively and effectively, often preemptively, without consideration of the well-being of the criminal and non-stop, but only for a duration until a safe exit is possible, knowing that self defence can be argued legally with a level of certainty that would not exist without the process just described.

 Self defence is more than physical self defence.
-If you haven’t learned this yet, you’re still with a dangerous gap in your Krav Maga training.
+If you haven’t learned this yet, you’re still with a dangerous gap in your Krav Maga or self defence training.